angular-schule/website-articles/blog/2025-05-resource-api/README.md

 });
 ```

 Interestingly, the loader must return a Promise.
-While this native browser model is valid, Angular has traditionally used Observables and RxJS for asynchronous operations.
+Though there is nothing wrong with this native browser model, Angular has traditionally used Observables and RxJS for asynchronous operations.
-Angular breaks from tradition here by favoring the browser’s native construct.
+Angular breaks from tradition here by favoring the browser's native construct.

 To perform an HTTP request using a Resource, we have three options: